-Welcome to the platform for Switzerland’s project-by-project participation in Horizon Europe and its transitional funding scheme.
-The State Secretariat for Education, Research and Innovation (SERI) will directly fund researchers and innovators in Switzerland whose participation in positively evaluated collaborative and mono-beneficiary projects under Horizon Europe is not funded by the European Commission (EC).
+Welcome to the platform for Switzerland’s project-by-project participation in the Horizon package (Horizon Europe, Euratom, ITER, Digital Europe Programme) and its transitional funding scheme.
+The State Secretariat for Education, Research and Innovation (SERI) will directly fund researchers and innovators in Switzerland whose participation in positively evaluated collaborative and mono-beneficiary projects in the Horizon package is not funded by the European Commission (EC).
 All the necessary information and steps for preparing and submitting a funding application and the corresponding financial reports to SERI are provided here.

-The following figure provides an overview of current and planned measures in relation to Switzerland's participation as a non-associated third country in Horizon Europe and related programmes and initiatives (for a better resolution, please download the pdf ‘Figure Measures’ below).
+The following figure provides an overview of current and planned measures in relation to Switzerland's participation as a non-associated third country in Horizon Europe and related programmes and initiatives.
+Further information and direct links to the specific measures can be found in the figure Transitional measures:

 In the current status (non-associated third country), participants based in Switzerland can still participate in most collaborative projects.
 Applicants based in Switzerland must submit their project proposals on the Funding & Tenders Portal as participants from a non-associated third country (‘associated partner’) until further notice.
 The Swiss project partner will not be funded by the EC but by SERI (‘direct funding’).
 As soon as the signed ‘grant agreement’ for the positively evaluated project by the EC is available, the funding application can be submitted to SERI.